-You may need to get a tooth pulled at some point.
-This is because the tooth in question could be posing an array of health concerns.
-Today, our Pembroke & Deep River dentists explain why you might need to have a tooth extraction to preserve your oral health.
+Decaying or diseased teeth can pose a range of health concerns, so you may need to get one pulled at some point.
+In this post, our Pembroke and Deep River dentists explain why you may need a tooth extraction to preserve your oral health.

-An extraction may be recommended due to impaction, tooth decay, periodontal or gum disease, trauma, or overcrowding of teeth.
-Prevention like general checkups and dental sealants can help to prevent some of these conditions, while others are just a matter of chance.
+Impaction, tooth decay, trauma, overcrowding, or periodontal or gum disease can cause your dentist to recommend tooth extraction.
+Prevention such as general checkups and dental sealants may help to prevent some of these conditions, but others occur just by a matter of chance.

-In an impaction, one tooth grows directly against another, causing the tooth to become susceptible to infection.
-The symptoms include swelling around the jaw and difficulty opening the mouth.
-In addition to red, swollen, tender, or bleeding gums, this condition can damage your teeth permanently.
+When teeth become impacted, one tooth grows directly against another, causing the tooth to become vulnerable to infection.
+Symptoms include swelling surrounding the jaw and difficulty opening the mouth.
+In addition to red, swollen, tender or bleeding gums, this condition can cause permanent damage to your teeth.

-Wisdom teeth are the most usual culprits for tooth impaction.
+Wisdom teeth are the most usual causes of tooth impaction.
 Whenever possible, it's usually best for the wisdom teeth to be removed to prevent further damage to the rest of the teeth.

 Plaque and tartar buildup on teeth causes decay.
 By eating away at the enamel of the teeth, these deposits cause the teeth to become weak and brittle.
 A serious infection can develop if the condition gets bad enough, resulting in intense pain, swelling, and redness.
 A tooth that reaches this stage may need to be completely removed and replaced with a dental bridge.

 Periodontal or Gum Disease